 10.05 Disciplinary Authority

 The powers of the university are exercised, its property controlled and its affairs conducted by the Board of Trustees.
 Responsibility for the administration of these affairs is delegated by the board to various officers of the university, as stipulated in the corporate bylaws; the enforcement of all rules and regulations is the specific duty of the university president.
-The President, in turn, delegates the authority to the Vice President for Student Affairs to establish and hold student conduct review proceedings that will ensure the proper administration of the university’s rules and regulations.
-The Vice President for Student Affairs has delegated this responsibility to the Office of Student Judicial Affairs and Community Standards.
-In exceptional circumstances, where imminent harm may result to persons or property within the university community, the Vice President for Student Affairs may modify procedures outlined under the Conduct Review System (see section 12).
+The President, in turn, delegates the authority to the Vice Provost for Student Affairs to establish and hold student conduct review proceedings that will ensure the proper administration of the university’s rules and regulations.
+The Vice Provost for Student Affairs has delegated this responsibility to the Office of Student Judicial Affairs and Community Standards.
+In exceptional circumstances, where imminent harm may result to persons or property within the university community, the Vice Provost for Student Affairs may modify procedures outlined under the Conduct Review System (see Section 12).

 10.10 Basic Principles

-The Relationship of Discipline to the Purpose of the University
+I. The Relationship of Discipline to the Purpose of the University

 The University of Southern California is primarily an academic community.
 As such, the university seeks to maintain an optimal learning environment.
 To achieve this objective, the university exercises certain disciplinary and discretionary powers.
 It protects its educational environment by establishing and maintaining standards of conduct for its students as individuals and as groups.
 These standards reflect the very nature of an academic community and the need to preserve an effective educational environment.